tatkinsonjr2/Capstone/app/src/main/java/sanctuaryraider/resources/design-document.md

 *Which parts of the problem defined in Sections 1 and 2 will you solve with this design?*

-- *CRUD functionality for a user to perform operations on tasks and projects.*
+- *CRUD functionality for a user to perform operations on raid instances, loot assignment, profile creation and character creation*

 *The functionality described above should be what your design is focused on.*